thingsboard/thingsboard.github.io/docs/samples/nodemcu/temperature.md

 ## Data visualization

-In order to simplify this guide we have included "Temperature & Humidity Demo Dashboard" to the [demo data](TODO) that is available in each thingboard installation.
+In order to simplify this guide we have included "Temperature & Humidity Demo Dashboard" to the [demo data](/docs/samples/demo-account/) that is available in each Thingsboard installation.
 Of course, you can modify this dashboard: tune, add, delete widgets, etc.
 You can access this dashboard by logging in as a tenant administrator: